WiktorLewicki/LZ77/README.md

 The sample file used in the demonstration is sourced from [https://sjp.pl/sl/growy/](https://sjp.pl/sl/growy/).
-Compressing the sample file from the demonstration took approximately 90 seconds.
+In the demonstration, the file compression took approximately 23 seconds.
+On a significantly less powerful laptop, the same compression process took up to 95 seconds.